 After moving home to New Zealand Matt completed my CPL and instrument training and spent time flying for a skydiving operation before moving to Mountain Air flying Piper Aztecs and Britten-Norman Islanders.
 “After I left there I worked a summer for Great Barrier flying mostly the same types including the Trislander.
 I then was hired as a First Officer by Air Nelson flying the Saab 340 and then, through some contacts, got a job flying CRJ-200s and CRJ-700s out of Hong Kong.
 I joined Cathay Pacific as a Second Officer on the A340 and 6 months later also on the A330 and to where I am today in my current role as a Check and Training Captain on the Airbus A350 and A330.”

-He had been involved in another syndicate but after the airplane was sold Matt was on the lookout for “something unique, fast, two seats at least and that would be of interest at airshows etc. I have always admired the Gnat, as I said on my facebook page my parents gave me that book and it had the Red Arrows when the flew the Gnat on the cover and it always stuck with me.
+He had been involved in another syndicate but after the airplane was sold Matt was on the lookout for “something unique, fast, two seats at least and that would be of interest at airshows etc. I have always admired the Gnat: my parents gave me a book which had the Red Arrows when they flew the Gnat on the cover and it always stuck with me.
 At some point around 2016 I was looking through the Trade-A-Plane website and I saw a Gnat for sale.
 I started to look into it a lot more and found that it met a lot of what I was looking for and on the plus side, the fuel burn and operating costs were not astronomical.
 All up, it looked like I could afford it.

 “Around the time I was starting to seriously consider buying it my friend, the late David Corrick, called me and we had a long conversation about airplanes and I mentioned to him this Gnat.
 He was immediately interested so we spoke a number of times about it and David started reaching out to contacts to find out more about Gnats and what we would need to know.
 In 2019 I flew to LAX and drove down to an airport very close to the Mexican border to see the original Gnat I had seen for sale.”